Linda Bean: Publisher of The Maine Paper

 Bean served as publisher of The Maine Paper, a conservative newspaper published from 1979 to 1982.

 Congressional campaigns

-Bean ran twice for Congress in 1988 and 1992.
-In 1988, Bean sought the Republican nomination for the United States House of Representatives to challenge incumbent former Maine Governor Joseph Brennan.
-She ran under her married named of Linda Bean Jones.
+Bean ran twice for Congress, in 1988 and 1992.
+In 1988, Bean sought the Republican nomination for Maine's 1st district of the House to challenge incumbent former Maine Governor Joseph Brennan.
+She ran under her married name of Linda Bean Jones.
 She outspent her opponent, Edward S. O'Meara, by $395,000 but narrowly lost.

-Bean ran again in 1992 for the Republican nomination, this time to challenge incumbent Democrat Thomas Andrews.
+Bean ran again in 1992 for the Republican nomination, this time successfully, to challenge incumbent Democrat Thomas Andrews.
 She won the nomination but lost 65% to 35% in the general election.